abhaykadam/steel/README.md

-This app does following:
+## This app does following:
 - Fetch the XML from given URL
 - Parse the XML and download the first DLTINS zip file given
 - Extract the XML from the file
 - Convert the XML file to CSV file

-Things couldn't be done due to time crunch
+## Things couldn't be done due to time crunch:
 - Use file streaming instead of directly loading everthing into memory
 - Write unit tests
 - Store CSV into S3

-How to run:
+## How to run:
 1. Install dependencies
 ```bash
 $ pip install -r requirements.txt